Jacob-Friesen/unsafe_minifier/README.md

  * **node_modules:** Libraries that were used in my code are stored here.
  * **safe_minifier:** The YUI Compressor, yes it's in Java and no there seems to be no good well known non-Java minifiers.
  * **training:** Code to train and save the nueral networks.
+ * **tests:** Tests for all the code, can be run from the top level with: node ./tests

 **Files**
  * **main.js:** Central file that runs everything.